Plateau with underground rivers

 For the most part, these collapses do not serve as entrances in caves.
 But in the south-eastern part of Mamo plateau, there are few beautiful, giant sinkholes which contain entrances in caves.

-Most impressive cave here is Mamo Kananda.
+The most impressive cave here is Mamo Kananda.
 The total length of explored passages has reached 54,800 m.

 Cave has developed in eight levels – each of them has developed in more pure limestone layers of Darai formation.
 Three chambers here have giant size, exceeding the volume of 1 million m³.
-For example, at the furthest point of cave, there is located an enormous chamber called: Space Oddity.
+For example, at the furthest point of the cave, there is located an enormous chamber called: Space Oddity.
 It is the deepest part of the cave, located 528 m below the entrance.
 If one day this classic domed chamber will collapse, here will open giant sinkhole.